fusdantiracism/fusdantiracism.github.io/README.md

-# FUSD Anti-Racism
+# FUSD Anti-Racism Wesbite

-The website for the 2020 FUSD Anti-Racism petition.
+To change the html, please change `template.template`.

+To update signature counts, download the Google Form signatures as a CSV.
+The file `htmlFromTemplate.py` reads in `template.template` and the Google Docs CSV file (named `FUSD Anti-Racism Petition (Responses) - Form Responses 1.csv` for now) and adds the names and numbers of signatories to the HTML.
+It outputs `index.html`, which is where the website is displayed.

+# Acknowledgements

 Website design inspired by Tom Williams' https://nojusticenorobots.github.io/